Regional Ocean Modeling System for Upper Narragansett Bay

 Balt, C., 2014.
 Subestuarine circulation and dispersion in Narragansett Bay.
 University of Rhode Island, Ph.D.
 Dissertation, Kingston, RI, 322 pages.

 Bergondo, D., 2004.
 Examining the processes controlling water column variability in Narragansett Bay: Time series data and numerical modeling," Ph.D. dissertation, University of Rhode Island.

 Bergondo, D., and C. Kincaid, 2007.
-Development and calibration of a model for tracking dispersion of waters from Narragansett Bay Commission facilities within the Providence River, Narragansett Bay Commission Final Report, 46 pages.
+Development and calibration of a model for tracking dispersion of waters from Narragansett Bay Commission facilities within the Providence River, Report submitted to the Narragansett Bay Commission Prov., R.I., 46 pp.